Chevrolet Volt Performance

 - "As for the Volt's driving characteristics, we'd hesitate to call them sporty, but the Cruz-based platform does provide decent handling and a rather smooth ride.
 The Volt's electric power steering is responsive and direct, nicely weighted without being too vague at highway speeds or too heavy when parallel parking." -- Kelley Blue Book

 - "Brakes act differently depending on your speed and whether the car is in gas or electric mode." -- Consumer Guide (2013)

 Next Steps: Chevrolet Volt

-- Find low financing rates for the Chevrolet Volt
+- View the best prices for the 2014 Chevrolet Volt

 - See Upscale Midsize Cars rankings